Matt-Fitzpatrick/etoh-downloader/README.md

    libssl-dev
    libxml2-dev

-2) Place etoh-downloader.c and Makefile in the target directory.
+2) Edit manifest URL in etoh-downloader.c, if necessary.

-3) Edit manifest URL in etoh-downloader.c, if necessary.
+3) Compile with make

-4) Compile with make
+4) Place etoh-downloader in the target directory.

 5) Do not run as root.
 Download or update files with ./etoh-downloader